Resources

 High premiums

-Money-back policies in life insurance in India have higher premiums when compared to other types of life insurance policies.
+Money-back policies in life insurance in India have higher premiums than other types of life insurance policies.
 This is because the policy provides a survival benefit along with a lump sum payout at the end of the policy term.
-The higher premiums may not be affordable for all policyholders, leading to financial strain.
+The higher premiums may only be affordable for some policyholders, leading to financial strain.

 Tax Implications